Crawling the Bookshelf

 I was captivated by the Jewishness, the ceremonies and tradition.
 I was impressed by tackling of taboos, most frequently those concerning mother love, or rather lack of it.
 I was swept along by the quick witted humour.
 In short I fell for this novel in the way those in the book fall for Claudia Rubin.
 Hook, line and sinker.

-was short-listed for 2008 Orange Prize for Fiction.
+When We Were Bad was short-listed for 2008 Orange Prize for Fiction.
 Further reviews and a Q&A with the author can be found here.